 Finally, there could be more clarity in relation to the substantive review of transactions.
-Although the Competition Act lists the various factors to be considered in determining any impact on competition, the thinking of the CCI is usually not spelled out in its orders.
+Although the Competition Act lists the various factors to be considered in determining any impact on competition, the thinking of the CCI is often not spelled out in its orders.
 While its position may become clearer in time – especially where there have been Phase II investigations – it would help notifying parties even now to have more detailed guidance on the approach the CCI takes to making its competition assessment.

 - The government of India may revise these thresholds on the basis of changes in the wholesale price index or exchange rate fluctuations.

 - Under the Competition Act, as modified by the Government of India Notification dated 4 March 2011 for the purposes of merger control assessment, ‘group’ is defined to mean two or more enterprises which, directly or indirectly, are in a position to: